 It would also be just about possible to run trucks, trains or even planes on liquid hydrogen.
-The problem with liquid hydrogen – a killer for small vehicles – is the fact that the hydrogen evaporates relatively quickly, particularly if you try to minimize the bulk of the insulation.
+The problem with liquid hydrogen – a killer for most private cars – is the fact that the hydrogen evaporates relatively quickly, particularly if you try to minimize the bulk of the insulation.
 This means firstly that you have to vent (or use) the evaporating hydrogen safely (the quantities involved are inevitably much greater than those slow leaks from pressurized vessels), and secondly that you’re losing (or using) fuel at a significant rate whenever there’s any in the tank.

 Anyway, as long we are burning fuel – fossil fuel or biomass – to make electricity, performing the inverse process must surely be wasteful – both processes are substantially less than 100% efficient.
 So until we’ve completely, or almost completely, given up fuel combustion for generating electricity, we really shouldn’t be using electricity to make fuels, except possibly in places like Iceland where there is ample renewable energy, a relatively small market for electricity, and the vast majority of vehicles are used mainly for fairly short journeys.